dfischercodethoughts/Civilization/README.md

 With a unit selected, select a tile to move there if the unit has enough movement to get there, or to select the tile if the unit does not.
 With a unit selected, click on a tile occupied by the enemy (within movement range) to move to the tile closest to the enemy, and initiate an attack.

-There is a known bug in which the AI will move onto water tiles.
+There is a known bug in which the AI will move onto water tiles (FIXED 4/29).

 ATTACKING